-Because of that combination of flavours, it goes really well with shellfish, but the fact that it has more body and more complex characteristics means it also works with stronger flavours like octopus with paprika or anchovies and it’s a great accompaniment to cheeses.
+Because of that combination of flavours, Godello wines go really well with shellfish, but the fact that they have more body and more complex characteristics means they also work with stronger flavours like octopus with paprika or anchovies and it’s a great accompaniment to cheeses.

 What Godello wines should I try?

 If you’re looking to try a Godello wine, why not start with our 100% Godello from Casar de Burbia.
 It’s an elegant wine with floral, spice and green fruit aromas against a more mineral and citrus background.
 Its eight months on lees helps provide structure, with lots of volume and unctuosity.
 Nicely balanced acidity, with a pleasing citrus and mineral aftertaste.

 Or if you want a more gastronomic option, try Casar de Burbia’s Godello Barrica.
 It’s fermented in used 500 and 600-litre French oak barrels where it remains on its lees ageing for 12 months with regular batonnage to avoid any reductive aromas developing.
 The wine then spends a further 7 months on its lees in stainless steel tanks where it slowly stabilizes before bottling.

 A lot of work goes into this wine – and you can tell.
 It’s delicious and complex with a blend of tropical fruit aromas like peach, mango and a touch of citrus.
 That’s all held together by a mineral thread thanks to the higher, stonier plots where the grapes were grown.
 There’s more tropical fruit on the palate, coupled with a delicious acidity that lingers in the mouth.